bitpesa/api-documentation/transaction-flow.md

 * rejected - The sender has failed sanction list checks (cannot transact)
 * disabled - A sender is put into this state as a result of a delete request via the API (cannot transact)

+In order to transact with Bitpesa we need to have an `approved` sender record.
 The flow for approving senders depend on whether KYC requirements are waived for your integration or not (See the notes section).

 In case the KYC requirements are not waived then the typical flow for approval this will be the following:

 ![Sender registration flow](uml/sender-kyc.png)

-In case the KYC requirements are waived then all created senders will be approved immediately, and can be used for transactions.
+In case the KYC requirements are waived then all created senders will be in the `approved` state immediately, and can be immediately used for transactions.

 Notes: